laiudm/ZAP/README.txt

 Features:
 - Supports v4 ARM instructions and v1 Thumb instructions.
-- Supports cache and MMU with configurable cache and TLB sizes.
+- Supports cache and MMU (v4 compatible) with configurable cache and TLB sizes.
 - Branch prediction supported.

+NOTE: Performing a TLB purge for a particular address will invalidate the entire TLB.

 ZAP is an ARM processor compatible with v4T of the ARM instruction set.
 The processor is built around a an 8 stage pipeline: